On The Robustness of z=0-1 Galaxy Size Measurements Through Model and Non-Parametric Fits: Sizes at

-As shown in Appendix A (Figure \ref{fig10}), sizes of galaxies derived using single \ser profile fitting can be biased, especially for massive early-type galaxies.
+As shown in Appendix A (Figure \ref{fig10}), the sizes of galaxies derived using single \ser profile fitting can be biased, especially for massive early-type galaxies.
 This may be caused by the existence of additional component(s) or non-\ser light profiles.
-We have also shown that sizes derived with double \ser component, are smaller that sizes from one component models.
+We have also shown that sizes derived with double \ser components, are smaller that the sizes from the one-component models.
 We test an idealized case using simulated two-component objects.
-For that, we first created a sample of 300 two-component \ser galaxies such that each model galaxy has a central component with median half-light radius of $\sim1$ kpc and the outer component with median size of $\sim3$ kpc.
+For that, we first created a sample of 300 two-component \ser galaxies such that each model galaxy has a central component with median half-light radius of $\sim1$ kpc and an outer component with a median size of $\sim3$ kpc.
 We also assumed that the central components have larger median \ser indices than the outer-part components.
-For all galaxies, the central components are $\sim 0.6$ magnitude fainter than the other one.
+For all galaxies, the central components are $\sim 0.6$ magnitude fainter than the outer components.
 These numbers are derived from the average results of the two-component fits to our real galaxies at $z=0.01-0.02$.
-To ensure that we are testing only the effects of multi component galaxies, only the sky background levels are added to the images of these model galaxies without any additional noise or neighbouring objects.
-We then measure sizes of these two-component model objects using single \ser profile fitting and the non-parametric method.
+To ensure that we are testing only the effects of multi-component galaxies, only the sky background levels are added to the images of these model galaxies without any additional noise or neighboring objects.
+We then measure the sizes of these two-component model objects using single \ser profile fitting and the non-parametric method.
 The results are shown in Figure \ref{fig3}.
 As seen in the left panel, the sizes are recovered robustly with the non-parametric method.
-However, as shown in the right panel of Figure \ref{fig3}, sizes from single \ser fitting are biased (larger) compared to their input half-light radii, especially for large objects.
-This simplified test shows that sizes from single \ser profile fitting can be biased for true two-component galaxies. \cite{meert2012} use different assumptions for simulated SDSS galaxies and show the existence of bias in recovered parameters by fitting a single \ser profile to real two-component systems.
-Although our sample are quite nearby ($\sim 45-85$ Mpc), \cite{bernardi2012} show the same effect for the main SDSS sample at $z\sim0.1$.
+However, as shown in the right panel of Figure \ref{fig3}, the sizes from single \ser fitting are biased (larger) compared with their input half-light radii, especially for large objects.
+This simplified test shows that sizes from single \ser profile fitting can be biased for true two-component galaxies. \cite{meert2012} use different assumptions for simulated SDSS galaxies and show the existence of a bias in the recovered parameters when fitting a single \ser profile to real two-component systems.
+Although our sample is comprised of quite nearby objects ($\sim 45-85$ Mpc), \cite{bernardi2012} show the same effect for the main SDSS sample at $z\sim0.1$.
 Hence, using single \ser sizes for local galaxies can introduce systematics in size analyses.